 You might have heard of masking and the burn out that can follow.
 Masking starts at a very early age when our children try to survive the social chaos that is school!
 It is often thought that girls are the ones who mask, but that is not true.
 Both boys and girls can and do mask.
 Guess what?
 Men and woman do too!

 Like I’ve said above it starts at school.
 Imagine being 4 years old surrounded by (at least) 30 other 4-year-olds.
 That’s just one class.
 You’ve then got that 6 more times!
 Some kids don’t fit in at all.
-My daughter is like this.
-She makes no apologies for being different and doesn’t care that she doesn’t fit in.
-She has never bothered to try and quite rightly so!
+My eldest is like this.
+They make no apologies for being different and don’t care if they don’t fit in.
+They have never bothered to try and quite rightly so!
 But not all children are like this.
 They sit on the edge of a friendship group and copy their peers.
 This is called social masking.
 And it is so hard to spot.
 Social maskers will copy what their peers are doing.
 They’ll copy clothes, hairstyles, toys, games, interests, language … everything.
 So how do you know if someone is masking?
 It’s really hard to spot.

 Maskers will usually cope in school.
 That doesn’t mean that they are coping.
 It means they are pretending to cope.
 There is a big difference.
 So to teachers and school staff, there doesn’t look to be any problems or concerns.

 Maskers tend to explode at home.
 You’ve heard this analogy before.
 Imagine a bottle of pop.
 All-day it’s being shaken up but the lid is keeping the fizz from exploding out.
 Once your child gets home and essentially takes the lid off the bottle of pop it all comes exploding out!